awgraves/homelab-chronicles/content/ch-2-ssh.md

 ![ip a](/ip_a.jpg)

-### Dynamic vs Static IP
+### Dynamic IP

-Whenever a device connects to a network, it first asks the router for an IP address.

-Typically, the router selects an IP **dynamically**, meaning it could change its mind each time the device reconnects.

-However, I want my box to have a **static** IP, meaning the router will reserve this IP specifically for my device.

-This simplifies the process of communicating with my box if its always at the same 'location'.

-### Router admin
+This IP has been **dynamically** assigned to my box by the DHCP server used by my router.

+If my box reconnects to the network, it could receive a ***different*** IP.

+I don't want that.
+Luckily, this can be fixed.

+### Reserving an IP
-Most routers have a web UI to configure things like static IPs.
+Most routers come with a DHCP server and have a web UI to configure things like IP reservations.

-Looking at my server's current IP, I know my network is `192.168.0.0`.
+Looking at my box's current IP, I know my network is `192.168.0.0`.
 Therefore, my router will be at `192.168.0.1`.

 I enter the IP address into my laptop's web browser and am greeted with a login.

 ![router login](/router_login.png)

-From here, I can see all devices connected to my router, and I copy the MAC address for my box.
+From here, I can see all devices connected to my network, and I copy the MAC address for my box.

 ![mac address](/mac_addr.png)

-A MAC address is a unique identifier etched into the physical network hardware component on a device.

-Devices announce themselves to routers using their Mac addresses.
+Devices announce themselves to routers using their Mac addresses, which are unique identifiers etched into their physical networking hardware.

-This is how my router can distinguish between my linux box and my laptop, for example.

-Under my LAN settings, I successfully 'reserve' the current IP of my box.
+Under my LAN settings, I successfully reserve the current IP address for my box's MAC address.

 ![static ip](/static_ip.png)